 Q: How much money does Randy get when I donate?
 Does it pay for his adventures or his Dog Guide’s food?

-A: Randy receives absolutely none of the donations personally for himself, his various adventures and not even for the dog food given to his beloved Dog Guides!
-Randy gives his time to 2020 Vision Quest strictly as an unpaid volunteer, as do all members of the board and staff.
+A: Randy received absolutely none of the donations personally for himself, his various adventures and not even for the dog food given to his beloved Dog Guides!
+Randy gave his time to 2020 Vision Quest strictly as an unpaid volunteer, as do all members of the board and staff.
 The money you give goes to support our programs and our two exceptional charities, Future in Sight and Guide Dogs for the Blind.